joaobaena/line-splitter/README.md

 use the functions of his new PC with an<br>
 80386 processor.
 Development was done on<br>
 MINIX using the GNU C Compiler.<br>

+## Considerations:

+As function should receive any text, it's processed as a Stream to avoid blowing up memory over large strings